 Following our pieces on educational and promotional videos, the latest instalment in our ‘Types of Video Content’ blog series will cover informational videos!
 Informational videos are usually short and straight to the point in order to deliver the message as succinctly as possible.
 This makes informational videos quite dry, and they tend toward a surface-level analysis of the topic at hand.
 News reporters, as a prime example, usually offer only the basic facts of a news story, without delving much into the background or additional information surrounding the story.
 This is the opposite of educational or promotional videos, as informational videos don’t have the liberty to take the time to discuss details or provide any real depth of analysis.
 Some examples of informational videos include:

 Interviews and Question & Answer Sessions

-If you’re into following celebrity news, you would have seen a number of these Q&A videos pop up on YouTube.
+If you’re into following celebrity news, you would have seen a number of these Q& videos pop up on YouTube.
 Popular videos usually include the interviewer following the celebrity around their house or their workplace, asking short questions about the person’s career or opinions about trivial matters.
-Q&As are also carried out with politicians, business leaders, and subject matter experts for an even drier informational experience.
-These types of videos are usually very fast paced and no longer than a few minutes long.
-Providing a lot of information in a short amount of time keeping the viewers engaged with the content.
+Q& As are also carried out with politicians, business leaders, and subject matter experts for an even drier informational experience.
+These types of videos are usually very fast-paced and no longer than a few minutes long.
+Providing a lot of information in a short amount of time keeps the viewers engaged with the content.